edsml-bo823/Optimized-Predictive-Model-Development-Using-Advanced-Pipelines/README.md

     - Max Error: 4.768

 ### Note:
-For detailed analysis and code implementation, please refer to the 'Median_House_Testing.ipynb' notebook in the notebook folder.
+For detailed analysis and code implementation, please refer to the 'Barin Final Model.ipynb' notebook in the notebook folder.